1844

 May 24: A new era in telecommunications begins as the first telegraph message is sent.

 February 28: An explosion on the USS Princeton kills the U.S. Secretary of State and the U.S. Secretary of War.

 June 3: The great auk becomes extinct as the last pair of auks is killed on an island of Iceland.

-In the Philippines, 1844 had only 365 days, when Tuesday, December 31 was skipped as Monday, December 30 was immediately followed by Wednesday, January 1, 1845, the next day after.
+In the Philippines, 1844 had only 365 days instead of 366, when Tuesday, December 31 was skipped as Monday, December 30 was immediately followed by Wednesday, January 1, 1845, the next day after.
 The change also applied to Caroline Islands, Guam, Marianas Islands, Marshall Islands and Palau as part of the Captaincy General of the Philippines; these became the first places on Earth to redraw the International Date Line.